OutSystems/docs-product/src/extensibility-and-integration/javascript/web/intro.md

     You can also [include JavaScript files hosted outside your OutSystems infrastructure](#external-js).

 2\.
 Run JavaScript code
-:   You can call JavaScript functions or run any JavaScript statement using these three methods:
+:   You can run any JavaScript statement in a Web Screen/Block using one of the following methods:

     * Using the Extended Properties of Web Screens or widgets
     * Using an unescaped Expression